My Black Belt Test on May 16, 2009

 Ok.
 I've Seen Enough.
 Take me home!

-As a kid, I took Judo for 3 years and in law school, I took Tae Kwondo Karate for a year, so I began to check out the many martial arts studios in the area.
+As a kid, I took Judo for 3 years and later, took Tae Kwondo karate for a year.
+In 1999-2000, I began to check out the many martial arts studios in the area.
 One name kept coming up over and over again.
 It was Faustini's in Oradell.
-I visited the school, liked the people that I met, and signed up for a three month introductory period.
+I visited the school, liked the people I met, and signed up for a three month introductory period.

-Faustini's Institute of Martial Arts (FIMA) is not a typical Tae Kwondo Karate school.
+Faustini's Institute of Martial Arts (FIMA) is not a Tae Kwondo karate school.
 FIMA is a school of Jujitsu self defense and a school of Tae Kwando.
 Techniques within the system are explosive, effective, and efficient and incorporate Judo, Karate, and other forms of martial arts.
 Sensei, Richard Faustini, has been training students for over 30 years.
 Sensei Faustini is personally involved in working with the students.
-The school is located at 660 Kinderkamack Road in Oradell.
+The school is located at 200 Kinderkamack Rd, Emerson.

-Our school of Jujitsu trains us in self defense.
-We learn to parry attacks and break bones, dislocate joints, and in the extreme, kill our attackers.
+Our school trains us in self defense.
+We learn to parry attacks, break bones, dislocate joints, and in the extreme, kill our attackers.
 The training is intense.
 We are attacked with clubs, knives, fists, chokes, and grabs.
 We also learn defense against assailants with guns.
 Testing sees how well we have learned the different defenses to attacks and then at the end of each test, we have "dessert".
-In dessert, 4 people stand around you and take turns attacking you with and without weapons.
+In dessert, 4 people stand around you and take turns attacking you with weapons, grabs, or their fists.
 You must defend yourself and show that you can take down and disable your attacker, without actually injuring them.
 This is the control that you attain with years of training.

 The belts start with white, then orange, yellow, blue, green, purple, red, brown, and finally black.
 Each belt after yellow, has stripes (usually given in pairs) that must be earned.
 You need 4 stripes to move to the next belt level.
 You can only take each test after about 4 months of study and when you obtain a brown belt, then it jumps to 5 months of study.
 This is a realistic system.
 To get proficient, you really need to put in the time to gain and demonstrate the skills necessary to move to the next belt level.
 Once you get to black belt, there are degrees of black.
-It keeps getting more challenging as you progress.
+It keeps getting more challenging as you progress and the intervals between tests are 2 years for 2nd degree and 2-3 years for 3rd degree.

-After nine years of training, I took my black belt test on May 16th, 2009.
-I passed and now I start on my next journey as a Sensei - Learning new skills and teaching the lower belts.
+I took my black belt test on May 16th, 2009.
 Here are the photos from my black belt test.
+This test was more brutal than the 2nd degree test.

 Presentation